 High-reliability on the Equatorial Pacific

-In picture below the JAMSTEC X-band Doppler system (manufactured by JRC) is located on a remote jungle mountain top in Palau on the equatorial Pacific.
+The JAMSTEC X-band Doppler system (manufactured by JRC) is located on a remote jungle mountain top in Palau on the equatorial Pacific.
 The system is equipped with the Vaisala Sigmet Digital IF Receiver and Signal Processor RVP8, Radar and Antenna Control Processor RCP8 and IRIS software.
 They will collect data as part of a JAMSTEC study of convective heat and moisture fluxes in the tropical Pacific.
 High-reliability is a must at locations like these.

 Pulse Compression Technique Used in Queretaro Mexico Radar

 Vaisala, as a subcontractor to Telvent of Spain has executed installation of an advanced fully-coherent TWT radar system in Mexico.
 The Queretaro Radar utilizes the RVP8, RCP8 and IRIS software.
 The system is based on Vaisala Sigmet's proprietary non-linear FM pulse transmission and reception to transmit 40 microsecond compressed pulse and realize 75 m resolution after decompression.
-The example image shows thunderstorms over the mountainous terrain, illustrating the excellent clutter cancellation, absence of range-time side lobes and in general, high quality data that can be attained using the technique.

 NEXRAD Network Now Online